UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- ITEM ADJUSTMENT:  Diamond Chest: Make it doomed-2.
 Right now its OP~~

+~~- LOOTPLOT BALANCING IDEA: make the game more fun for veteran players.~~ ~~- Wider difficulty distribution across different starting items!~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-LOOTPLOT BALANCING IDEA:
-We need to make the game more fun for veteran players.
-We need more of a difficulty distribution across different starting items!
---->
-We should reduce the money earned by pulse-button, and INCREASE the money earned by one-ball, and buff the early game starter items.
---->
-PULSE BUTTON:
-Earns $2 less per round
---->
-One-ball: Earns $4 per round instead of $2
---->
-4-ball: Has 2 extra rounds rather than 1
---->
-orange-ball:  Starts with a golden record
---->
-LATER-GAME STARTING ITEMS:
-Start with slots that steal money!
---->
-MONEY LIMIT:
-Increase money limit to $200

 - Simplify item-descriptions a bit.
 Put `Rarity` and `Price` on the same line.